 - The authors are encouraged to provide a relevant photograph regarding the subject matter of the article if they wish a photographic preview in the blog-posts and social media updates.

-- The authors shall receive an acknowledgement e-mail on the receipt of the article by the Editorial Board.
+- The authors shall receive an acknowledgement email on the receipt of the article by the Editorial Board.
 In case this does not happen, kindly re-send the article.
-Once the Editorial Board receives an article, it shall be processed through a rigorous editorial procedure and the decision about its acceptance or rejection shall be communicated to the authors within 14 days.
+Once the Editorial Board acknowledges the receipt of an article, it will go through a rigorous editorial process and the decision about its acceptance or rejection shall be communicated to the authors within 14 days.

-- We allow re-posting of the published blog posts on other platforms.
+- However, we allow reposting of the published blog posts on other platforms.
 However, the second publication should be allowed only with the prior permission of the Editors.
 The second publication should duly acknowledge the publication on this blog.
 It may be done by stating that: [first posted on The Criminal Law Blog on dd/mm/yy].

 - In relation to all the disputes, the decision of the Editorial Board shall be final and binding.